 MHS in Communication Science and Disorders with Emphasis in Speech-Language Pathology

 The MHS degree in CSD typically takes students two full years to complete if their baccalaureate degree is in communication science and disorders.
 If their undergraduate study was in another field, the degree program requires at a minimum 30 additional credit/semester hours of prerequisite coursework.
 This coursework may be completed through any college or university that offers an undergraduate degree in CSD and must include courses in both basic communication sciences and some communication disorders.
 It is recommended that the student have their prerequisite coursework approved by the Department’s graduate program director prior to application to the MHS degree program.
-Applicants do not have to complete all prerequisite coursework before applying or starting in the MHS program.
+Applicants do not have to complete all prerequisite coursework before applying to, or beginning, the MHS program; however, they must be, at a minimum, in the process of doing so.
 All students must have successfully completed a baccalaureate degree (in some field) before beginning the MHS program in Communication Science and Disorders.
-For more information, contact the Department at email@example.com.
+For more information, contact the Department at firstname.lastname@example.org.

-The CSD MHS program at MU is fairly small and selective.
-Students benefit from a very low student-faculty ratio, close supervision in the MU Speech and Hearing Clinic, and a challenging yet supportive learning environment.
+The CSD MHS program at MU is relatively small and selective.
+Students benefit from a low student-faculty ratio, close supervision in the MU Speech and Hearing Clinic, and a challenging yet supportive learning environment.
 Faculty in CSD are easily accessible, and strong student-faculty relationships are easily developed.

 The CSD department welcomes all visitors interested in meeting our faculty and students and touring our facilities.
-If you would like to visit, we recommend that you schedule an appointment by calling the Department office at 573-882-3873 or e-mailing us at firstname.lastname@example.org.
+If you would like to visit, we recommend that you schedule an appointment by e-mailing us at email@example.com.

 Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MHS in Communication Science and Disorders and the minimum requirements of the Graduate School.
 Because requirements vary, you must refer to a degree program’s graduate admission page to learn about specific admission criteria, application deadlines, eligibility and application process.
 Before official admissions to the University of Missouri, your application materials will be reviewed by both the Graduate School and the degree program to which you’ve applied.